 # Priority levels: emerg, alert, crit, err, warning, notice, info, debug

-journalctl -p warning..err # Range of priorities
+journalctl -p warning..err # Filter by priority range

 journalctl -k

-# Current boot only
+# Logs from the current boot only

 journalctl -b